 - 6.31 It is felt that the open nature of the space around the building should be retained and where possible enhanced, with due attention being given to the character and setting of the Listed Building.
-Resident consultation showed strong support for measures which would make the space even more attractive and useful to the community, such as the provision of seating areas, limited "soft" play equipment for young children and appropriate planting.
-Along with continuation and development of community services run at the Centre, these improvements would further enhance a valuable community resource accessible to all. - 6.32 Initial and positive discussions have been held with the building's owner, Calderdale Council, and Policy PW7 aims to highlight the importance of this site and encourage appropriate future enhancement proposals.
-A sketch scheme illustrating potential improvements for the Queens Road Neighbourhood Centre site is contained in Section 7 - Supporting Actions.
+Resident consultation showed strong support for measures which would make the space even more attractive and useful to the community, such as the provision of seating areas, limited "soft" play equipment for young children and appropriate planting. - 6.32 Policy PW7 aims to highlight the importance of this site and encourage appropriate future enhancement proposals.
+A sketch scheme illustrating potential improvements for the Queens Road Neighbourhood Centre site is contained in Section 7 Supporting Actions.